 Sometimes we will make the strategic decision to pass on a lot rather than sell for less than its value.
 In the event that your property fails to sell, you may 1) choose to offer the lot again in a future auction or 2) have your property returned to you.
 Charges may apply for returned property.
 We can make arrangements for either of these options after the auction.

 Woodshed Art Auctions frequently adjusts seller’s commission rates to be competitive in the auction industry.
-Our current seller’s commission rates are:
+Our current seller’s commission rates for artworks with hammer prices over $2,500 are: